 Kenneth S. Greenberg is Distinguished Professor of History at Suffolk University.
-He is the author of a number of books about American slavery including Honor and Slavery: Lies, Duels, Noses, Masks, Dressing as a Woman, Gifts, Strangers, Humanitarianism, Death, Slave Rebellions, the Proslavery Argument, Baseball, Hunting, and Gambling in the Old South (1996); Nat Turner: A Slave Rebellion in History and Memory (2003); The Confessions of Nat Turner (1996); and Masters and Statesmen: The Political Culture of American Slavery (1985).
-He is also a coproducer and a cowriter of the film, "Nat Turner: A Troublesome Property," nationally screened on pbs.
+He is the author of a number of books about enslavement in America including Honor and Slavery: Lies, Duels, Noses, Masks, Dressing as a Woman, Gifts, Strangers, Humanitarianism, Death, Slave Rebellions, the Proslavery Argument, Baseball, Hunting, and Gambling in the Old South (1996); Nat Turner: A Slave Rebellion in History and Memory (2003); The Confessions of Nat Turner, Second Edition (2016); and Masters and Statesmen: The Political Culture of American Slavery (1985).
+He is also a coproducer and a cowriter of the film, "Nat Turner: A Troublesome Property," co-written with academy winner Charles Burnett and academy award nominated Frank Christopher; nationally screened on pbs.

 Screening of "Nat Turner: A Troublesome Property," a one hour film nationally broadcast on PBS.
 Greenberg co-wrote, co-produced and was the historian on the film.
 Film followed by Greenberg talking and about the similarities and differences between telling a story on film and in print.
 Also, discussion of Nate Parker's new feature film on Nat Turner -- "The Birth of a Nation."